 Hot days call for cool treats and ice cream is a delicious way to beat the heat.
 Tii Cup in Brooklyn Park serves shaved snow in addition to its cool and colorful bubble teas.
 Biing, the Taiwanese shaved snow, comes out smooth and velvety – some say it’s even fluffier than ice cream.
 Try unique flavors like Papaya, Honeydew, Almond or Jasmine Tea.

-Two Scoops in Anoka offers premium hard ice cream and freshly made, chocolate-dipped waffle cones covered in sprinkles or mini M&M’s.
+Two Scoops in nearby Osseo offers premium hard ice cream and freshly made, chocolate-dipped waffle cones covered in sprinkles or mini M&M’s.
 Better yet, have your ice cream served in a pretzel cone or chocolate chip cookie bowl.
-Ice cream flavors include Blue Moon – Fruit Loops flavor with a wacky blue color – Peanut Butter Cookie Dough, Raspberry Rhapsody and Cake Batter Fudge.
-For mom and dad, we recommend trying the Exhausted Parent – Bourbon-spiked espresso ice cream swirled with bittersweet chocolate chunks.
-Or does your family dare to chase a Two Scoops’ Tornado?
-That’s 20 scoops (one of each current flavor) topped with hot fudge, whipped cream and cherries!
+Ice cream flavors include Blue Moon – Fruit Loops flavor with a wacky blue color – lemon poppy seed, butter pecan, peanut butter cookie dough, cherry chocolate chip, and more.

 In case of inclement weather, head to Playground Plaza for a day at a climate-controlled indoor playground in Maple Grove.
-In this new facility, kids can bounce their hearts out on the giant trampoline, explore the large and bright playground equipment and play lawn games on the turf field.
-Self-clean picnic areas and party rooms are available, too.
+In this facility, kids can bounce their hearts out on the giant trampoline, explore the large and bright playground equipment and play lawn games on the turf field.
+Picnic areas and party rooms are available, too.
 Kids should dress to play in socks at all times.
-This staff-less playground is open 365 days a year, 7 a.m. – 9 p.m.
-Passes are available on its website, including convenient single day passes.
+This staff-less playground is open 365 days a year, and passes are available on its website.